ninjaframework/ninja/ninja-core/src/site/markdown/documentation/testing_your_application/getting_started.md

     CacheRepository cacheRepositoryMock = Mockito.mock(CacheRepository.class);

     // We create a module.
 All bindings inside this module will later
-    // override any other bindings that Ninja would setup "normally".
+    // override any other bindings that Ninja would setup &quot;normally&quot;.
     AbstractModule module = new AbstractModule() {
         @Override
         protected void configure() {